Skip to main content

 • Old embedded starters are paused or moved so duplicate business keys do not start in both runtimes.

-• Closed old runs that must be retained are exported to durable storage.
+• Closed old runs that only need retention are exported to durable storage.

 Troubleshooting